 *Figures above represent the City of Williamsburg in addition to York and James City Counties.

 Shopping, Dining, and Cultural Center

-Per capita annual retail sales in the City are among the highest in Virginia ($26,058 per capita as of 2007) and retail is expected to continue to grow, up to 14% over the next ten years.
-As of Those who visit and work in Williamsburg support thriving commercial corridors and cultural offerings, giving our small city benefits often only found in much larger localities.
+Per capita annual retail sales in the City are among the highest in Virginia ($22,993 per capita as of 2012).
+Those who visit and work in Williamsburg support thriving commercial corridors and cultural offerings, giving our small city benefits often only found in much larger localities.
 Smithsonian Magazine has ranked Williamsburg among its Top Ten Small Towns to Visit (April 2014 Issue), based on its per capita cultural opportunities.

-Sources: Weldon Cooper Center, Virginia Electronic Labor Market Access, Virginia Department of Taxation, The Virginia Tourism Corporation, Travel Industry Association, and the Virginia Employment Commission
+Sources: Virginia Tourism Corporation, Virginia Labor Market Information, Jobs EQ, Virginia Department of Taxation, Travel Industry Association, and the Virginia Employment Commission